100millionvoices/israel-palestine-petition/README.md

 We are using geoip data from http://dev.maxmind.com/geoip/geoip2/geolite2/.
 The data file location is set in `.env.development`.
 Create this file by copying `.env.development.example`.

+## Google reverse geocoding

+In order to display a pre-populated place name, we use GeoIP data as described above.
+However, if the place name is not in the user's preferred locale, we use a google API for reverse geocoding (from lat/lng to location name).
+A Google API key is stored in `.env.development`.

 ## Google reCAPTCHA

 The reCAPTCHA sitekey and secret are held in `.env.development`.
 You need to create them from https://www.google.com/recaptcha/intro/invisible.html.